amitkumar-dghar/melanomaDetectionNeuralNetwork/README.md

 ## General Information
-- The purpose of this project is to help BoomBikes understand the dynamics of shared bike demand after the Covid-19 pandemic.
-The project's primary objective includes identifying major variables influencing bike demand and predicting future demands with a high degree of accuracy.
+- The purpose of this project is to build multiclass classification model using a custom convolutional neural network.

 - The need for this project emerged from significant revenue losses due to decreased mobility amidst the pandemic.
 The project aims to facilitate strategic business planning to accelerate revenue growth post-pandemic.

-- The dataset used in this project consists of daily bike rental records.
-It includes variables such as weather conditions, seasonality, and user type (either casual or registered).
-The dataset covers the years 2018 and 2019.
+- The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).

 ## Technologies Used